Sierra Club Endorsements

 Sierra Club embraces efforts to ensure that equity and social justice are incorporated into public policy.
 Proposition 16 does that and also helps ensure that everyone will have an equitable chance to play a key role in learning about or becoming leaders in environmental policy.

-Proposition 17 – Voting Rights Restoration for Persons on Parole Amendment. –YES
+WIN -Proposition 17 – Voting Rights Restoration for Persons on Parole Amendment. –YES

 Californians who have completed their prison sentence should not have their voting rights denied.
 Proposition 17 would amend the state constitution to allow Californians who have completed their prison term to vote.
 Support for this measure is aligned with the Club’s commitment towards Diversity, Justice and Inclusion.